 Walk more.

-If you ride a bike, follow all the traffic laws – even if there is no one there to see it.
+If you ride a bike, follow all the traffic laws—even if no one is there to see you.

 Goal